achen116/portal/README.md

 * Re-build the app using a Rails framework
 * Implement an Atomic CSS architecture
 * Add additional OAuth sign-in options
+* Refactor product search feature by using RegEx (currently only accounts for exact matches)
 ```

 ## Resources